 This section of the report defines Vehicle to Everything (V2X) and talks about the several types of communication under V2X (one of them being Vehicle to Infrastructure where vehicles can send and receive information from road infrastructure, such as cameras, and capture data like weather advisories, eventually enhancing road safety).

 This section draws on the correlation between autonomous vehicles and sustainability.
-It discusses how the ongoing push towards decarbonisation may adversely affect the growing popularity of autonomous vehicles since they can increase energy consumption by using extra hardware equipment like cameras and sensors.
+It discusses how the ongoing push towards decarbonisation may adversely affect the growing popularity of autonomous vehicles, since they can increase energy consumption by using extra hardware equipment like cameras and sensors.

 This section discusses the critical question of whether the future of autonomous transportation lies in ‘as a service’ (like ride-hailing) or in ‘individual ownership’.
-In this context, it explains that the adoption of micromobility would reduce the number of private cars on road, but this model can only succeed if there is wider availability of transport-as-a-service, competitive pricing, and required infrastructure.
-It also gives some examples of relevant IoT deployments in this application, such as Geely’s Zeekr and Mobileye planning to launch a fully electric Level 4 autonomous vehicle in China in 2024.
+In this context, it explains that the adoption of micromobility would reduce the number of private cars on roads, but this model can only succeed if there is wider availability of transport-as-a-service, competitive pricing, and required infrastructure.
+However, it also mentions that since cars are considered a status symbol for many, such a shift may also face some resistance.

 In the market forecasts section, we provide a summary of the forecasts from the Transforma Insights IoT Forecast Database:

-The number of Autonomous Road Passenger Vehicles revenue generating
+The number of Autonomous Road Passenger Vehicles revenue generating units will grow from 8.5 million in 2025 to 52 million in 2035.

 Transforma Insights forecasts are compiled on a country-by-country basis.
 This report includes a regional summary, showing splits between Australasia, Greater China, North America, Europe, Japan, Latin America, MENA, Russia & Central Asia, South East Asia, South Korea, India & South Asia, and Sub-Saharan Africa.